 Don’t guilt yourself about it because it’ll only make things worse!

 Now that you know sick days as a freelancer are inevitable, it’s important to always work ahead in your business as much as you can.

-Some tasks may be things you can’t be ahead on due to the nature of the work, however you should try to be at least a couple days early with whatever tasks lend themselves well to being completed early and pre-scheduled.
+Some tasks may be things you can’t be ahead on due to the nature of the work, however, you should try to be at least a couple of days early with whatever tasks lend themselves well to being completed early and pre-scheduled.

 3. When You Get Sick, Make a Plan